gunaprsd/gunaprsd.github.io/_posts/2020-05-30-retirement-savings.md

 * If you save elsewhere, it would grow to a take home of $(0.65 + 4 * 0.85 * 0.65) * 1000 = 2860$
 * If you save in a traditional 401(k) or IRA account, you would get $0.85 * 5 * 1000 = 4250$
 * If you save in a Roth 401(k) or IRA account, you would get $5 * 0.65 * 1000 = 3250$
+That is about $(4250-2860)/4250 \approx 33\%$ growth you are missing.

 On the other hand, if you expect to be in a higher tax bracket later, say current is $20\%$ and future is $35\%$ then,
 * Saving elsewhere will yield a take home of $(0.8 + 4 * 0.65 * 0.8) * 1000 = 2880$
 * Saving in a traditional 401(k) or IRA would yield $0.65 * 5 * 1000 = 3250$
 * Saving in a Roth account would yield $0.8 * 5 * 1000 = 4000$.
+Again, here you miss $(4000-2880)/4000 \approx 28\%$ growth you are writing off.

-Clearly, if you expect to find yourself at a lower tax bracket later, then the take home value of Traditional > Elsewhere > Roth.
-If you expect a higher tax rate in the future, then Roth > Elsewhere > Traditional.
+We can also see that if you expect to be at a lower tax bracket later, then saving in a Traditional 401(k) or IRA is more beneficial than a Roth 401(k) or IRA.
+And if you expect a higher tax rate in the future, then Roth is better than Traditional accounts.
+But clearly, using a retirement savings accounts either Roth or Traditional is always better than not using one!

 ## When You Cannot Stick to the Plan
 Barring a few exceptional cases, the Government wants you to stick to your plan and withdraw money only after you retire at $59\frac{1}{2}$.
 These are not your run-of-the-mill savings account.
 So, they disincentivize you to treat it like one by imposing penalties.
 There is usually a 10% penalty on top of whatever income tax you owe if you withdraw money from these accounts before you are $59\frac{1}{2}$ years old.
 To me $59\frac{1}{2}$ is a good 30 years away and I frankly don't like to look so much ahead.
 I might want to cash out earlier.
 Given this uncertainty, how much is the advantage worth the liquidity I am giving away?
 Does that mean these investments are totally unattractive?